 When dealing with clients who either cannot speak English or know very little of the language, there are a variety of ways businesses can overcome the communication barrier.
 The following list includes suggestions companies can use when they have a high volume of customers who consider English as a second or other language.

-- Show some emotion: Emotions, including joy, fear, excitement, anger, and frustration are university.
+Show some emotion: It is important to show emotion when dealing with language barriers in customer service.
+Emotions, including joy, fear, excitement, anger, and frustration are universal.
 Remember other cultures will either hide or display emotions differently than here in the US, so follow your customer’s lead.

-- Slow down your speaking space; shouting accomplishes nothing: Even your clients who understand English will do so with different levels of comprehension.
-You could describe a new concept, but do it so quickly that the customers are unable to understand anything about the description.
-Slow down your pace of speaking, while avoid raising your voice.
+Slow down your speaking space; shouting accomplishes nothing: Even your clients who understand English will do so with different levels of comprehension.
+You could describe a new concept but do it so quickly that the customers are unable to understand anything about the description.
+Slowing down the pace of your speech, while avoiding raising your voice can improve the chances of you overcoming language barriers in communication.
 Even if your clients cannot understand English, they are unlikely to be hearing impaired.

-- Use pictures to communicate your ideas: Many individuals would rather see what you are trying to describe instead of hearing you talk about them.
-Therefore, even simple drawings are more helpful and more efficient than repeating what you say numerous time.
+Use pictures to communicate your ideas: Many individuals would rather see what you are trying to describe instead of hearing you talk about them.
+Therefore, even simple drawings are more helpful and more efficient way of overcoming the language barrier rather than repeating what you say numerous times.
 Even better, try to find a photo, chart, or graph from a magazine, as these images often convey the message more clearly when language barriers are an issue.

-- Request assistance: If your peers are fluent in your clients language, do not be afraid to ask for assistance in communicating with the customers.
+Request assistance: If your peers are fluent in your client’s language, do not be afraid to ask for assistance in communicating with the customers.
 Bilingual people often willingly translate for those unable to do so.
 This is true, whether you happen to be at an office, store, hotel, airport, or another location.
-Hiring bilingual employees is a smart business decision.
+Hiring bilingual employees who can break through that language barrier is a smart business decision.

-- Confirm your customer’s understands what you are saying: Should you be unsure about whether or not your customer understood what you said, try confirming the meanings through either asking him or her to explain what was said back to you, or asking the question in a different manner.
+Confirm your customer understands what you are saying: Should you be unsure about whether or not your customer understood what you said, try confirming the meanings by either asking him or her to explain what was said back to you or asking the question in a different manner.

-Stay positive: While overcoming language barriers are often frustrating for all of the parties involved, keeping a smile on your face lowers the level of tension and helps make the communicating process run more smoothly.
+Stay positive: While overcoming the language barrier is often frustrating for all of the parties involved, keeping a smile on your face lowers the level of tension and helps make the communication process run more smoothly.